Madhav1729/minijax/README.md

 # minijax-cpp

-A small ML compiler written in C++20, ported from the Rust project `minijax`.
+A small ML compiler written in C++20.
 It takes tensor programs from a text format, computes their values and gradients, optimizes them with rewrite rules checked by the Z3 SMT solver, executes them on three backends (interpreter, bytecode VM, LLVM ORC JIT), and trains small neural networks end to end on its own